jmps967/Statistics/HypothesisTesting/t-Test/t-test(31.3.2020).md

 ****The standard error of the difference is calculated as follows:****

 sed = sd/sqrt(n)
-Here "sd" is the Standard deviation of the difference between the dependent sample menas and "n" is the total no.of paired observations.
+Here "sd" is the Standard deviation of the difference between the dependent sample means and "n" is the total no.of paired observations.

 #### Calculation of sd:-